oddbird/oddsite/content/2019/05/17/smashing.rst

-Multi-Column, Box Alignment, Custom Properties, and various other specs are not meant to stand-alone, but to compliment each other in surprising ways.
+Multi-Column, Box Alignment, Custom Properties, and various other specs are not meant to stand-alone, but to complement each other in surprising ways.

 Multicol and Grid ``auto-fill`` use similar logic, and can easily align with each other.
-Flexbox provides space-distribution among differen-sized elements, while Grid provides top-down layouts.
+Flexbox provides space-distribution among different-sized elements, while Grid provides top-down layouts.
 Both are designed to be truly "fluid" in a way that makes ``%`` layouts look downright static.